 It has been said that prayer doesn’t help our relationship with God, prayer IS our relationship with God!
 Prayer is the acknowledgement that our material world is not all there is!
 That the answer to all life’s questions and difficulties is not contained in what we can touch, see, measure or possess.
 Behind everything is a loving creator who is more real, because He gives existence to our reality.
 He also invites us to encounter Him – the Bible says, ‘Taste and see that the Lord is good’ (Psalm 34:8), and Jesus said, ‘whoever eats my flesh and drinks my blood, lives in me and I in Him’ (John 6:56).
-This invitation to pray is not just to dip our finger, it is to take a ‘bite’ of God!
+The invitation to pray is not just to ‘dip our finger’, but to take hold of God!

 The following page will look at some prayers that are familiar to many Catholics, with the encouragement to use some of them in your own prayer life.
 But more important than that, prayer is first and foremost a relationship with the God who loves you – so when we pray, we are to pray with our hearts.